Introduction

 Common drive problems include:

-- High hours (Wear and tear, increased failure risk)
+- High hours (Wear and tear, increased failure risk, SSDs with heavy use)

 - Hidden problems